yt-project/unyt/README.rst

 Often writing code that deals with data that has units can be confusing.
-A function might return an array but at least with plain NumPy arrays, there is no way to easily tell what the units of the data are without somehow knowing a prioi.
+A function might return an array but at least with plain NumPy arrays, there is no way to easily tell what the units of the data are without somehow knowing *a prioi*.

 The ``unyt`` package (pronounced like "unit") provides a subclass of NumPy's ``ndarray`` class that knows about units.
 For example, one could do: